aklivity/zilla-docs/src/solutions/how-tos/redpanda/iot-ingest-control.md

 ## Overview

-The [Zilla Plus for Redpanda](https://aws.amazon.com/marketplace/pp/prodview-sj4kquyndubiu) IoT Ingest and Control Broker lets MQTT clients connect.
+The [Zilla Plus for Redpanda](https://aws.amazon.com/marketplace/pp/prodview-sj4kquyndubiu) IoT Ingest and Control MQTT Broker lets clients publish messages and subscribe to topics that are proxied to Kafka topics in your Redpanda cluster.

-In this guide we will deploy the Zilla Plus for Redpanda IoT Ingest and Control Broker, using the custom wildcard domain `*.example.aklivity.io`.
+In this guide we will deploy the Zilla Plus for Redpanda IoT Ingest and Control, using the custom wildcard domain `*.example.aklivity.io`.

 ### AWS services used